joshho/ajaxQueue.js/README.md

 ###Program Notes###
-  Due to the inherent limitation of javascript single threaded-ness, your browser at times will fire off ajax requests at poorly timed intervals.
+  Due to the inherent limitation of javascript single threaded-ness, browsers may fire off ajax requests at poorly timed intervals.
   There is a todo to investigate how web workers can solve this issue.

 ### Author Notes ###